CE Portfolio Assignments:

 - Annotated Bibliography.
 Students are to: (1) Analyze areas of study they sense that they need to know/be/do/grow in; and (2) Do research and gather together an annotated bibliography of sources for further study in those areas (10 sources; 10-100 words for each entry).
 Consider this assignment as a launching pad for study for the next few years.
 In addition to submitting a hard copy of the paper, students are asked to duplicate this so it can be distributed to the entire class.

 Students are required to keep their portfolio papers in order that they would be available for this capstone project.
 In each CE class, one assignment will be designated as the portfolio assignment.
-It is from these portfolio assignments that students will select work for the portfolio project during Senior Seminar.
-All five of the above numbered items are to be burned onto a CD, carefully labeled, and turned in during the Senior Seminar.
+It is from these portfolio assignments that students will select work for the portfolio project during Senior Capstone.
+All five of the above numbered items are to be burned onto a CD, carefully labeled, and turned in during the Senior Capstone.
 It is highly recommended that you routinely burn portfolio assignments onto your portfolio CD in order that they are available to you when it is time to complete this assignment.